-Whenever we start a project or certification or anything new, the first question we ask ourself:
+Whenever we start a project, certification, or anything new, the first question we ask yourself:

-or how to prepare or equip myself for the upcoming task or challenge or whatever we want to accomplish ?.
+or how to prepare or equip myself for the upcoming task, challenge, or whatever we want to accomplish?.

 If you have just started your preparation, then this post will help you on how to prepare for pmp exam, while self study.